GUATEMALA CITY GIRLSTOWN – GUATEMALA

 On the same site, in 1998, the Sisters accepted the first group of students — boys and girls — at the newly constructed Children’s Village.
 Two years later, the boys were transferred to a new Boystown site in Zone 6.

-Lastly, in 2008, the Daycare and Women’s Training Center were built to serve poor toddlers and accommodate the professional training of single mothers.
+In 2008, the Daycare and Women’s Training Center were built to serve poor toddlers and accommodate the professional training of single mothers.

 Our Girlstown is currently home to 950 girls.